 SIOCGIFADDR

-SIOCSIFADDR If the device is an E passed on to ether_i Othernet interface these commands should be octl.
+SIOCSIFADDR If the device is an Ethernet interface these commands should be passed on to ether_ioctl.

 SIOCSIFFLAGS This command should be used to start or stop the device, depending on the state of the interface IFF_UP and IFF_RUNNING bits in if flags:

 IFF_RUNNING Stop the device.

 IFF_UP Start the device.

 IFF_UP IFF_RUNNING

 Stop then start the device.

 0 Do nothing.